dogweather/forkful/content/en/go/reading-command-line-arguments.md

 {{< edit_this_page >}}

 ## What & Why?

-Reading command line arguments is a way for programmers to pass information or options to their programs at runtime.
-This allows for flexibility and customization without having to hard code values within the program itself.
+In the Go programming language, reading command-line arguments lets your program process user inputs passed at the runtime.
+It's a common user-interaction technique, useful for setting options and parameters without modifying the source code.

 ## How to:

-To read command line arguments in Go, we can use the built-in `os` package.
-Here's an example of a simple program that prints out the arguments passed to it:
+In Go, command-line arguments are accessible via the `os.Args` variable, an array of strings.
+The erudite M. Kernighan gifted us the following code:

 ```Go
 package main